check-spelling-sandbox/hazelcast/docs/design/networking/01-fix-hostname-usage-related-issues.md

-be defined in DNS to refer to the same machine (we may understand these hostnames point to the same member if they resolve to the same IP address, but how to decide when to do this resolution, and they don't always have to resolve to the same IPs .), and so we don't have a chance to understand these addresses referring to the same member just only looking at their contents.
+be defined in DNS to refer to the same machine (we may understand these hostnames point to the same member if they resolve to the same IP address, but how to decide when to do this resolution, and they don't always have to resolve to the same IPs), and so we don't have a chance to understand these addresses referring to the same member just only looking at their contents.
 To understand this, we need to connect the remote member and process the `MemberHandshake` of this remote member.